pwtail/vinyl_prev/README.md

 However, there is intention to make the rules of models inheritance more strict, given that covers the majority of usecases.
 For example, to allow to inherit from a single concrete model only, so that all models in the inheritance chain would share the same primary key.
-This will probably simplify things a lot, and will make easier for bulk operations to support inheritance too.
+This can probably simplify things a lot, and will make easier for bulk operations to support inheritance too.
 Of course, there
-could be utility
+can be utility
 functions for working with existing setups.

-As was said above, *vinyl* does change the API for CRUD operations with objects and does not support lazy attributes that need to fetch data on demand.

 **Unique features.
 The summary**